Ship Island Excursions and Gulf Islands National Seashore Present: Destination Education Programs

 - Group discount is not available on day of trip.

 - No deposit is required.
 However, reservation must be confirmed by phone one day before cruise or risk forfeiture.

 - Payment by single approved check, or consolidated cash payment only.

 - Upon arrival at ticket office; please only group leaders enter the ticket office, with reservation information and payment ready.

-For reservations, please print the Group Reservation Form below and fax to (228) 864-3797 or email [email protected]
+For reservations, please print the Group Reservation Form below an email it to [email protected]